-In July this year, the Indian govt had banned 59 Chinese apps citing the sovereignty and integrity of Indian cyberspace.
+Remember the Indian govt had banned 59 Chinese apps citing the sovereignty and integrity of Indian cyberspace?
 Following that, we had recommended a number of Chinese apps alternatives for enhanced privacy.
 And now the Indian government has banned PUBG Mobile, the popular battle royale game along with other 117 Chinese apps.
 It surely came as a huge shock since India was one of the largest markets for Tencent.
 Anyway, now that the government has officially disallowed the game, we have come up with some PUBG alternatives.
 So without any delay, let’s go ahead and find the best games like PUBG Mobile on Android and iOS.

 We have carefully curated the 10 best games like PUBG Mobile for both Android and iOS.
 We have ranked the below list based on survival gameplay for which PUBG was so popular and compatibility across a range of devices — from budget to high-tier devices.
 To navigate seamlessly, you can click on the link below and learn about games similar to PUBG Mobile.

 Last year, Call of Duty: Mobile was launched for both Android and iOS to give a stiff competition to PUBG Mobile.
 Fast forward now and the game has amassed a healthy community in India, just like PUBG Mobile.
 And now that PUBG has been banned, it’s the perfect time to try this amazing battle royale game.

 Not to mention, CoD: Mobile is published by Activision, a US-based studio so the chances are next to nothing for the game to be banned.
 The best part about Call of Duty: Mobile is that it offers everything you used to love playing on PUBG.
 You have a 100-player battle royale mode, a 5v5 deathmatch, multiplayer modes like CoD Black Ops and much more.